srp33/ShinyLearner/GettingStarted.md

 ## Installing software

 To execute ShinyLearner, you will need to install the [Docker engine](https://docs.docker.com/engine/installation).
+If you would like to use graphical processing units, you must also install [nvidia-docker](https://github.com/NVIDIA/nvidia-docker).

 ## Preparing data